-2017 Humanities Without Walls Consortium Pre-Doctoral Summer Workshop
+Humanities Without Walls Pre-Doctoral Summer Workshop

-Graduates from the workshop will emerge with a network of contacts in a range of professional realms, a broadened sense of the career possibilities that await humanities PhDs, and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of the public humanities.
+Graduates from the workshop will emerge with a network of contacts in a range of professional realms; a significantly broadened sense of the career possibilities that await humanities PhDs; a cohort of “alt-ac” fellows from whom they may draw support and advice; and a set of resources aimed at helping them advance into the various realms considered under the broad rubric of “the public humanities.”

 - A completed application cover sheet

 - A narrative of no more than 1,000 words explaining the applicant’s intended career trajectory and addressing the following questions: